KubedAI/spark-rapids-on-kubernetes/README.md

-# Spark RAPIDS on Kubernetes 🚀
+# ✨ Spark RAPIDS on Kubernetes: Supercharge Your Data Processing 🚀⚡

 ## ⚠️🚧 WARNING: Work in Progress 🚧⚠️

-    This project is under active development and is not in a stable or complete state yet.
-Features and functionality are subject to change, and the project may not function as expected.

-    Please proceed with caution and feel free to contribute or provide feedback.
-Thank you for your support!
+>This project is still under active development and may not be fully stable.
+Features, functionality, and configurations are subject to change.
+Please proceed with caution, and feel free to contribute or provide feedback. 🙏 Thank you for your support!

-**Accelerating Data Processing Workloads with GPUs using Apache Spark and NVIDIA RAPIDS on Kubernetes**

 ## 🌟 Overview

-This project showcases the power of NVIDIA RAPIDS and Apache Spark to accelerate data processing on GPUs, running seamlessly in a Kubernetes environment.
-By combining the power of GPU acceleration with the distributed computing framework of Spark, users can unlock significant performance gains while optimizing for cost efficiency.

-As AI and machine learning workloads grow, the need for faster, more efficient processing has become paramount.
-Traditional CPU-based processing struggles to meet the demands of modern data workloads, but by leveraging the RAPIDS cuDF library with GPU-based computation, you can achieve faster execution and cost savings without changing existing Spark code.

-This project provides templates, configurations, and deployment blueprints for running Spark RAPIDS on `Kubernetes`, along with `Terraform` scripts for infrastructure setup and autoscaling with Karpenter.
+Welcome to **Spark RAPIDS on Kubernetes**, where we accelerate data processing workloads using the power of NVIDIA GPUs and Apache Spark, all running in a Kubernetes environment. 🚀

+By leveraging the **RAPIDS cuDF** library, this project showcases how you can drastically speed up Spark jobs with GPU acceleration—while saving on costs—all without changing your existing Spark code.
+This is ideal for scaling AI, machine learning, and data processing workloads.

+## 📦 Repo Features

+- 📦 **Ready-to-Use Blueprints:** Includes **IaC templates** for setting up an **EKS Cluster**, **NVIDIA Device Plugin**, **CloudWatch**, **Prometheus**, **Spark History Server**, and more.
+- 📝 **Spark RAPIDS Sample Scripts:** Pre-configured **Spark RAPIDS** scripts to demonstrate the power of GPU acceleration, ready to run on Kubernetes.
+- 📊 **Benchmark Scripts:** Ready-to-use **benchmark scripts** to measure performance differences between **CPU** and **GPU**-accelerated Spark jobs, helping you evaluate the benefits of GPU processing.
+- 🐳 **Dockerfiles:** Well-documented **Dockerfiles** to help you build and push **multi-arch images** for Spark RAPIDS on Kubernetes, tailored for your deployment needs.
+- 📑 **Website Documentation:** A fully-featured **Docusaurus website** providing detailed guides, installation steps, and examples to help you get started with Spark RAPIDS on Kubernetes.
+- 📈 **Scalability with Kubernetes:** Use **Kubernetes** and **Amazon EKS** to automatically scale your workloads, ensuring efficient resource usage for large-scale data sets and computations.

+## 💼 Why Spark RAPIDS?

+ - 🚀 **Performance Boost:** Process data up to 10x faster by offloading tasks to GPUs, especially for large-scale jobs.
+ - 💸 **Cost Savings:** By reducing job execution times, you save on infrastructure costs, using fewer compute resources to achieve faster results.
+ - 🔧 **Ease of Use:** No need to change your Spark code—just enable the RAPIDS plugin, and you're ready to go!

-## ⚙️ Key Features
+## ⚙️ Spark RAPIDS Features

-- **GPU-Accelerated Spark Processing**: Leverage the **RAPIDS cuDF library** to speed up Spark jobs on **NVIDIA GPUs**.
+- 💪 **GPU-Accelerated Spark:** Tap into the power of **NVIDIA GPUs** with the **RAPIDS cuDF** library to supercharge your Spark jobs for faster performance.
-- **Unified AI Framework**: Create a single data pipeline, combining ETL and AI/ML workloads.
+- 🔗 **Unified Data & AI Pipelines:** Seamlessly combine **ETL** processes with **AI/ML** workflows in a single pipeline, leveraging the power of GPU-based acceleration.
-- **Scalability**: Harness the scaling power of **Kubernetes** and **Amazon EKS** for large-scale data workloads.
+- 🔄 **Advanced Shuffle:** Boost performance with **GPU-to-GPU** communication using **UCX** for faster and more efficient data shuffling operations.
+- 💸 **Cost Efficiency:** By processing workloads faster on GPUs, you save on infrastructure costs while speeding up large-scale jobs.
-- **Plug-and-Play Configuration**: Run your existing Apache Spark jobs with no code changes by enabling the RAPIDS plugin.
+- 🧩 **Plug-and-Play:** Enable **GPU acceleration** with minimal configuration.
+Run your existing Spark jobs without modifying your code—just enable the RAPIDS plugin.
-- **Advanced Shuffle with UCX**: Benefit from accelerated GPU-to-GPU and RDMA communication for efficient shuffling.
-- **Ready-to-Use Blueprints**: Includes templates for **NVIDIA Device Plugin**, **CloudWatch**, **Prometheus**, **Spark History Server**, **Apache YuniKorn**, and more.

-## 💼 Performance and Cost Benefits

-The **RAPIDS Accelerator for Apache Spark** offers both **performance improvements** and **cost savings**.
-By offloading computation to GPUs, users can process data faster while reducing infrastructure costs.

 ## 📂 Project Structure

+Here’s what you'll find in the project:

 ```
 .
-├── README.md
+├── README.md          # Project overview and instructions
+├── docker             # Sample Dockerfiles
-├── examples
+├── examples           # Spark RAPIDS job examples
-├── infra
+├── infra              # Terraform scripts for cluster setup
-├── scripts
+├── scripts            # Utility scripts for deployment
-├── website
+├── website            # Docusaurus documentation website
-├── ADOPTERS.md
+├── ADOPTERS.md        # List of project adopters
-├── CONTRIBUTING.md
+├── CONTRIBUTING.md    # Guidelines for contributing to the project
-├── LICENSE
+├── LICENSE            # License information

 ```

 ## 📚 Learn More

-The RAPIDS Accelerator for Apache Spark offers a simple yet powerful way to boost performance and reduce costs.
-You can run your existing Spark jobs with no changes to your codebase by simply enabling the RAPIDS plugin.
+For detailed guides, examples, and best practices on using Spark RAPIDS, check out:

 To learn more and dive into detailed examples, check out NVIDIA's [documentation](https://docs.nvidia.com/spark-rapids/user-guide/latest/index.html) and explore the [spark-rapids-examples](https://github.com/NVIDIA/spark-rapids-examples).

+## 🚀 Getting Started
+Ready to dive in?
+Follow the [installation guide](https://kubedai.github.io/spark-rapids-on-kubernetes/) to set up your Kubernetes environment with Spark RAPIDS, Karpenter, and the Spark Operator.

+Let’s accelerate your data processing workflows and save on costs with GPU-accelerated Spark jobs! 💡💻

+## 🤝 Support
+This project is free to use, and we'd love to see contributions from the community!
+If you have any questions, feel free to raise an issue on GitHub or provide feedback.

+However, if you need additional support for your organization or professional guidance, don't hesitate to reach out to us directly at info@kubed.ai.